Mooshua/Lilikoi/README.md

 Lilikoi consists of "Containers", which contain a class ("Host") and a method defined on that class (the "Entry Point").
 Using C# reflection APIs, a method is created which injects values into an instance of the host class and then executes the entry point.

-The possibilities of a framework using Lilikoi are endless.

 ```cs
 public class SampleInjectionAttribute : MkTypedInjectionAttribute<SampleClass>